wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 #### Installation:

 - Main File - Sweet Perk Overhaul
-- Optional File - No Big Guns Patch - Optional for those who **DO NOT WANT** the Guns Skill seperated into Guns and Big Guns skills.
+- Optional File - No Big Guns Patch - **OPTIONAL** for those who **DO NOT WANT** the Guns Skill seperated into Guns and Big Guns skills.
 If skipping this patch and wanting to use the Big Guns Skill, **ENABLE** bEnableBigGunsSkill=1 in the JIP LN NVSE INI.

 ### [Sweet 6 Shooter Perks](https://www.nexusmods.com/newvegas/mods/73438)